Strongyloidiasis

 • Impending treatment with corticosteroids

-Patients with HIV/AIDS do not appear to be at a disproportionally high risk of hyperinfection or disseminated strongyloidiasis and are not candidates for screening in the absence of other risk factors.
+Patients with advanced HIV infection do not seem to be at a disproportionally high risk of hyperinfection or disseminated strongyloidiasis and are not candidates for screening in the absence of other risk factors.

 Treatment of Strongyloidiasis